Sabahmushtaq/TaskTracker/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application in vs code .
+Directly download the zip file and run with vs code.
+Run on emulator or testing device.

 A few resources to get you started if this is your first Flutter project: